Securing privileged access for hybrid and cloud deployments in Azure AD

 Monitor activity in connected cloud apps

-We recommend using Microsoft Cloud App Security to ensure that user access is also protected in connected applications.
+We recommend using Microsoft Defender for Cloud Apps to ensure that user access is also protected in connected applications.
 This feature secures the enterprise access to cloud apps and secures your administrator accounts, allowing you to:

 - Extend visibility and control to cloud apps